OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Recommended tools

 * [SwiftShield](https://github.com/rockbruno/swiftshield) can be used to obfuscate binary's symbols.
-It reads the source code of the XCODE project and replaces all names of classes, methods and fields with random values before the compiler is used.
+It reads the source code of the Xcode project and replaces all names of classes, methods and fields with random values before the compiler is used.
 * [obfuscator-llvm](https://github.com/obfuscator-llvm) operates on the Intermediate Representation instead of the the source code.
 It can be used for symbols obfuscation, string encryption and control-flow flattening.
 Since it's based on IR, it can hide out significantly more information about the application as compared to SwiftShield.

 #### How to use SwiftShield